GregSmith92/what-is-for-dinner/README.md

 # README

 ## About
-Hosted on Hetzner VPS, deployed with Kamal, SQlite databse, Rails 8
+Hosted on Hetzner VPS, deployed with Kamal, SQlite database, Rails 8

 ## User Stories